RohinSequeira/EVA6_Session4_Backpropagation_and_Architectural_Basics/Backpropagation/README.md

 ### Network Architechture:
 There are two inputs: i1 and i2
 Targets: t1 and t2
-hidden layer nodes: h1 and h2
+Hidden layer nodes: h1 and h2
-activation functions in hidden layers: a_h1 and a_h2
+Activated nodes: a_h1 and a_h2
-outputs: o1 and o2
+Outputs: o1 and o2
-activation functions in output layers: a_o1 and a_o2
+Activated outputs: a_o1 and a_o2
-errors: E1 and E2
+Errors: E1 and E2
-weights: w1, w2, w3, w4, w5, w6, w7 and w8
+Weights: w1, w2, w3, w4, w5, w6, w7 and w8

 ![feedforward](https://user-images.githubusercontent.com/65554220/119848614-94721180-bf29-11eb-91e7-989e09bb1d98.JPG)